It’s an easy question to ask “How much does it cost to start a blog in 2022?”, but it’s a devilishly difficult question to answer.

 Why?
 Because the free version is limited and you’ll be constantly enticed to opt for the paid version.

 My advice?
-Stick with this combination for the first few months until you know how you want you blog to look and you’ve started making money.
+Stick with the Twenty Twenty WordPress theme or the GeneratePress free theme for the first few months until you know how you want your blog to look and you’ve started making money.
 Then it will be time to spend money on a paid theme.

 Free Email Marketing